 The school day begins at 9.00am and finishes at 3.15pm.
 The doors are opened at 8:45 am allowing a prompt start at 9:00am.
 Early work is available in classes from 8:45 am and getting children into school at this time is strongly recommended.
 We also have a breakfast club which operates from 7.30am.
-If it is wet before the start of the day, children and adults can wait under the canopy on the playground.
+If it is wet before the start of the day, children and adults wait under the canopy area, under the cloister around Year 4 or under the Year 6 patio deck.
 Children should be collected promptly at 3.15pm from the playground, unless participating in an after school activity, when they should be collected at the time arranged, from the place arranged.